TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-tceform/Index.rst

          **Example:** ::

             TCEFORM.suggest.pages {
-              # configures all suggest wizards which list records from table "pages" to add the css-class "pages" to every list item of the result list.
+              # configures all suggest wizards which list records from table "pages" to add the CSS class "pages" to every list item of the result list.
               cssClass = pages
             }